Archive for the ‘Personal Bankruptcy’ Category

 The length of any bankruptcy case generally varies based on the chapter of the bankruptcy case and the complexity of the case.
 Typically, most individual Chapter 7 bankruptcies last about 3 to 4 months from the time of filing to the time that discharge is granted.
 A Chapter 13 bankruptcy case lasts much longer than a Chapter 7 case, and typically extends 3 to 5 years from the time of filing before a discharge is granted.

-How much does it Cost to File Bankruptcy?
+How much does it Cost to File Personal Bankruptcy?

 Sunday, November 1st, 2009

-The filing fee for a Chapter 7 bankruptcy is currently $299 and the fee for a Chapter 13 filing is $274.
-These fees are subject to change however, as the fees are determined by the court system.
+First, the filing fee to the bankruptcy court and any other associated costs must be paid.
+At the time of this writing (November, 2024), the bankruptcy court’s filing fee for a Chapter 7 bankruptcy case is currently $338 and the fee for a Chapter 13 filing is $313.
+However, these court fees are subject to change, as the fees are adjusted by the courts from time to time.
 Additionally, many courts impose fees for various services provided to debtors, including copying documents, official certificates, additional filings, documents involving adversarial proceedings, and many others.
-The Trustee may also impose fees on some debtors for services provided, particularly in Chapter 13 proceedings where the Trustee is often paid monthly out of the debtor’s plan.
+The bankruptcy trustees may also impose fees on some debtors for services provided, particularly in Chapter 13 proceedings, where the trustee is often paid monthly out of the debtor’s plan.
+Generally, Nova Law Group advises its clients to budget the amount of $400 total for costs in most bankruptcy cases, to cover the chapter 7 or chapter 13 court filing fees, plus additional miscellaneous expenses or costs.